nikitosl/jokes-generator-web/README.md

 ## Api

 Micro-service for hosting NLP generative model (T5).
 Uses Flask for model hosting.
-Now the weights of the model are simply copied to the container at build time.
-Plans to fix later.
+Model weights download from huggingface model repo when container start.
+It takes time.

 Service listen 8888 port and gets next params as input from post request:
 - _setup_ (required) - the beginning of joke you want to get punch for.